 - Google Page Speed, GTMetrix & YSlow Results

 - Server Performance Factors

-- Overall Conclusion and the Winning Plugins
+- Overall Conclusion and the best WordPress caching plugins

 While developing my own site, we naturally wanted to achieve the lowest loading time possible, and pretty much made it a sport gaining just a few tenths of seconds in loading time.
 We knew how important caching was, but discovered that there were many ways to deceive yourself just by looking at the speed metrics.
 During the tests, we, of course, looked at all the different caching plugins out there, and after reading Charles' post I decided to make a more thorough test of their performance.